Implantable Miniature Telescope (IMT)

 To see if you are a candidate for the surgery, you will have extensive testing with an external telescope to see how beneficial the surgery might be, and you will see an eye doctor who specializes in low vision so they can do various tests and exams.

 Any surgery and medical procedure or treatment carries potential risks.
-Risks of IMT surgery can include:2
+Possible side effects if IMT surgery can include:2

 These are not all the possible side effects of IMT surgery.
 Talk to your doctor about what to expect with IMT.
 You also should call your doctor if you have any changes that concern you about IMT surgery.